microsoft/wslg/README.md

 * Touch support is not yet completed.
 Better to stick with mouse and keyboard, your mileage with touch will vary.
 * When uninstalling WSL, start menu isn't cleaned up.

-## Enabling Shared Memory Optimization
+## Enabling Shared Memory Remoting Optimization

 To improve the current performance of WSLg it is strongly recommended to follow these steps to enable shared memory on your WSLg installation.